mozilla-services/consvc-shepherd/docs/operations/syncBoostrData.md

 upper limit on deal pages.

 #### --full-sync
-Set this parameter to force the script to perform a full sync of all teh Boostr data.
+Set this parameter to force the script to perform a full sync of all the Boostr data.
 This means the script does not start from the last successful sync timestamp

 Usage: